-There’s quite a few benefits to living in a townhome versus single-family or condominiums.
-If you live in a town or city, chances are there’s quite a wide variety of homes for you to choose from as a buyer.
-So why choose a townhome over the other two?
+Living in a townhome has many benefits compared to its single-family and condominium counterparts.
+If you live in an urban area and are a potential buyer, chances are there is a wide variety of homes for you to choose from; so why choose to buy a townhome over the other two?

-Townhomes are a great alternative to a more expensive single-family home, while also providing some of the benefits of condo living.
+Townhomes are a great alternative to a more expensive single-family home, while providing some of the benefits of condo living.
 But wait, there's lots more!
 Here are several benefits to living in a townhome versus a single-family or condominium.
 Also see:

 #1 - No neighbours above or below you

-Most townhomes are built without units above or below.
-This means that you'll have no neighbours up or down, just to the left and right (unless you have a corner unit).
+Most townhomes are built without residential units above or below, which means you'll have no neighbours up or down, just to the left and right (unless you have a corner unit).

-If you've ever lived in a condo or stacked townhome below someone else, chances are you know what its like hearing footsteps at all hours of the day.
-It's not the most pleasant or peaceful experience, especially when the neighbours have pets or young children running around.
+If you've ever lived in a condo or stacked townhome below someone else, you know what it's like hearing footsteps at all hours of the day.
+It's not the most pleasant or peaceful experience, especially when the neighbours have pets or young children.

-If you're concerned about buying a stacked townhome with someone above or below you, ask the seller or developer (if new) to test out the sound barrage between floors to ensure you're comfortable with what kind of noise level could come from a stacked configuration.
+If you're concerned about buying a stacked townhome with someone above or below you, ask the seller or developer to test out the sound barrage between floors to ensure you're comfortable with what kind of noise level could come from a stacked configuration.

 #2 - Increased security by proximity

-Added security is for sure one of the benefits of townhome living.
-It goes hand-in-hand with the higher density of townhome complexes.
+Added security is one of the benefits of townhome living, going hand-in-hand with the higher density of townhome complexes.
 In some instances, this "closeness" also helps to create a sense of community between neighbours.

 #3 - Maintenance-free lifestyle